Jennifer Olson: Technology for Tanzania

 Jennifer Olson (above, fourth from the left in blue shirt) is an associate professor in the Department of Media and Information in the College of Communication Arts and Sciences.
 She has more than 15 years of living and working experience in Africa, including research in Kenya, Uganda, Tanzania and Rwanda.

-Recently, she traveled to Mto wa Mbu, a town in rural northern Tanzania to lead a joint College of Engineering and College of Communication Arts and Science education abroad service learning program with Erik Goodman from the College of Engineering.
+Recently, she traveled to Mto wa Mbu, a town in rural northern Tanzania to lead a joint College of Engineering and College of Communication Arts and Sciences education abroad service learning program with Erik Goodman from the College of Engineering.

 The program, Information and Communications Technology for Development in Tanzania, is a month-long course that works with five local schools and provides computers, internet connection and training of Tanzanian teachers and students in how to use the computers for teaching and learning.
 The MSU students do individual projects as well as help out with the computer labs and training.